 I do love to serve a bundt cake when I have company because you don’t have to make a frosting.
 You can just dust it with icing sugar or drizzle a glaze over it to make it look fancy.
 For some reason, bundt cake always seems like an acceptable breakfast cake to me too, so there’s that.
-This lemon-rhubarb bundt cake calls for 3 cups of fresh rhubarb, so it’s a delicious way to put a dent in your rhubarb crop this spring.
+Unfortunately, the link for this recipe no longer works so I’ve removed it from my post.

 Rhubarb Sauces and Appetizers

 3-Ingredient Rhubarb Sauce – A Garden For The House

 If you have a rhubarb patch in your yard, you need a simple rhubarb sauce recipe like this one.
 Rhubarb sauce is so quick and easy to make with fresh or frozen rhubarb, and you can always toss in another fruit too – strawberries, raspberries, peaches etc. One of the reasons I love making rhubarb sauce is because it can be used in so many ways – spooned ice cream or cake, stirred into yogurt, spread on toast or a tea biscuit, or served with pork or poultry.

 Rhubarb Goat Cheese Crostini – Pretty Plain Janes

 This rhubarb compote with goat cheese is as easy as it gets when it comes to getting “fancy” with fresh rhubarb.
 You serve it on sliced baguette so it’s like a rhubarb bruschetta.
 With a handful of basic ingredients, you’ll “wow” your summer guests with this fresh and delicious appetizer.